Japanese Cheesecake: Cloud Nine Delight

 • Beat in the egg yolks one at a time, ensuring each yolk is fully incorporated before adding the next.
 Add the vanilla extract and lemon juice, mixing until smooth.

 • In a clean, dry bowl, whip the egg whites until soft peaks form.
-This means when you lift the whisk out of the egg whites, the peaks should gently fold over.
+When you lift the whisk out of the egg whites, the peaks should gently fold over.

 • While still whipping the egg whites, gradually add the granulated sugar.
 Continue whipping until stiff peaks form and the texture is smooth and glossy.
 This might take a few minutes, and it’s crucial for the texture of your Japanese cheesecake.